Triggerfish Care Guide: Tank Setup, Species, and Feeding Tips

 Setting Up a Triggerfish Tank

-A proper triggerfish setup starts with a minimum tank size of 75 gallons for smaller species and scales up to 180+ gallons for large, aggressive types — undersizing the tank is the fastest route to chronic stress and aggression.
-Getting the hardware right from day one prevents the majority of husbandry problems.
+A proper triggerfish setup starts with a minimum tank size of 75 gallons for smaller species and scales up to 180+ gallons for large, aggressive types.
+Tank size matters beyond swimming room: triggerfish in the wild defend feeding territories of several hundred square meters on natural reefs.
+In captivity, insufficient tank volume compresses that territorial instinct into a smaller space, causing the fish to treat tank mates and the keeper's hand as threats.
+This is why undersizing the tank is the fastest route to chronic stress and escalated aggression.

 Water Parameter Targets